Skip to main content

 notificationsEnabled: true

-And with specifying that, your team now will contain Product Manager and Engineering Manager.
-Now, if product-manager@cortex.io or engineering-manager@cortex.io were to correspond with the email of an actual account in Cortex, they would start seeing example-team being displayed as a team that they're a part of (e.g. it would start showing up in their Mine tab in catalogs that contain teams).
+After specifying the YAML example above, your team now will contain Product Manager and Engineering Manager.
+If product-manager@cortex.io or engineering-manager@cortex.io were to correspond with the email of an actual account in Cortex, they would start seeing example-team being displayed as a team that they're a part of (i.e., it would start showing up in their Mine tab in catalogs that contain teams).

 tip